littleroot/webgen/README.md

 ### Basics

-`webgen` generates Go code corresponding to component views specified in input `.html` files.
+`webgen` generates Go code corresponding to components specified in input `.html` files.
 The generated Go code uses the [`webapi`][2] package and its subpackages.
 A component file can optionally include CSS for the component in a top-level `<style>` element at the end of the file. `webgen`